syaqil520/TreasureHunt/README.md

 # TreasureHunt
-Web design for the treasure hunt assgignment
+Web design for the treasure hunt assignment